GeoscienceAustralia/sira/_sources/ch01_intro.rst.txt

 SIRA is used to model the vulnerability of high-value infrastructure facilities to natural hazards.
 Earthquake ground motion is the present focus and many uncertainties are captured through a Monte Carlo sampling process.
-The tool not only enables infrastructure assets' vulnerability to be quantified, but also enables the most vulnerable components to be identified in terms of repair cost, time to recovery, and service disruption implications.
-The outcomes also support benefit versus cost studies of retrofit options.
+The tool facilitates quantification of infrastructure assets' vulnerability, and also enables the most vulnerable components to be identified in terms of repair cost, time to recovery, and service disruption implications.
+The outcomes also support benefit-versus-cost studies of retrofit options.
-Ultimately, it provides information that supports asset managers in regards to the most cost-effective utilisation of limited retrofit resources.
+SIRA helps generate information that supports asset managers in regards to the most cost-effective utilisation of limited retrofit resources.